 Learning boosts the performance of an organisation in many ways.
 It drives productivity among employees, stimulate innovation by allowing leaders to think outside the box, and help create a set of key practices for everyone to adhere to.

-Other goals of communities of practice are as follows:
+Community of practice goals is as follows:

 - Generate and manage a body of knowledge for members to draw on.

 - Innovate and create new ideas, knowledge

 - and practices

 Defining Your Community of Practice Goals

 You may have learning goals similar to these ones, or more specific goals.
 It is important to determine what you want to achieve from nurturing and promoting communities of practice within your organisation.